 This little area has been beloved by creatives, artists, and writers for centuries.
 Indeed, every corner of Pagrati is bursting with artistic flair.
 Pagrati’s narrow winding streets are lined with eclectic coffee shops, vintage clothing stores, and art galleries.

 Many of the district’s residential streets look relatively nondescript.
-Nothing to write home about.
-Then they open out into charming crowded piazzas teaming with locals.
+However, as you meander down them, they open out into charming crowded piazzas teaming with locals.

 Pagrati is relatively central and sits right behind the ancient Panathenaic Stadium.
 This is a great place to venture to if you want to have brunch or coffee in a truly authentic, Athenian place.